 |James Banks||Mezirow||Yrjö Engeström||Peter L. Berger and Thomas Luckmann|

 Here are the steps:

-- You will have to create a visual image of a classroom environment that would have been created by 2 theorists (one image for each theorist) for a subject that you are familiar with (ex. make an image of Paulo Freire’s classroom as if he were to teach engineering and then an image of John Dewey’s classroom as if he were teaching engineering or another subject).
+- You will have to create 2 visual images of a classroom environment that would have been created by 2 theorists (one image for each theorist) for a subject that you are familiar with (ex. make an image of Paulo Freire’s classroom as if he were to teach engineering and then an image of John Dewey’s classroom as if he were teaching engineering or another subject).